rjuju/rjuju.github.io/_posts/blog/2016-09-16-minimizing-tuple-overhead.markdown

   **maxs_in_range.counter - mins_in_range.counter**
 * if not (meaning only two rows for each queryid) we unnest the array, filter out records that aren't in the asked time range, keep first and last value and compute for each counter the maximum minus the minimum.
-The unnest will only

-**NOTE:** Actually, PoWA interface always unnest all records overlapping the asked time interval, since the interface is designed to show these counters evolution on a relatively small time range, but with a great precision.
+**NOTE:** Actually, PoWA interface always unnest all records contained in the asked time interval, since the interface is designed to show these counters evolution on a relatively small time range, but with a great precision.
-Hopefuly, unnesting the records is not that expensive, especially compared to the disk space saved.
+Hopefuly, unnesting the arrays is not that expensive, especially compared to the disk space saved.
 {: .notice}

 And here's the size needed for the aggregated and non aggregated values.
-For this I let PoWA generate 12.331.366 records (configuring a snapshot every 5 seconds for some hours, default aggregation of 100 records per row), and used a btree index on (queryid, ((record).ts) to simulate the index present on the aggregated table:
+For this I let PoWA generate **12.331.366 records** (configuring a snapshot every 5 seconds for some hours, with default aggregation of 100 records per row), and used a btree index on (queryid, ((record).ts) to simulate the index present on the aggregated table:

 <img src="/images/tuple_overhead_4.svg">